-Watching a family constellation often feels like seeing a great mystery unfold.
+Being part of a family constellation process often feels like seeing an elaborate and longstanding mystery becoming solved.
 There is almost always a missing piece, and when it is discovered, it has the quality of finding a piece of the puzzle that was hiding in plain sight.

 What gives constellations the quality of being obvious and ordinary is that we are always looking for simple truths.
 Their discovery is punctuated by simple sentences that have a way of moving mountains: “You are part of my family.”
 “You came first.”
 “You gave, and I benefitted.”

 We find our way to these truths by following the Orders of Love developed by Bert Hellinger, which describe how life energy moves through a system.
-These Orders are most obvious when applied to a family system, but they are derived from living systems theory.
+These Orders are written in the language that relates to applications for a family system, but they are derived from living systems theory.
 For any system we see in nature, the same mechanics apply.

 The Orders of Love